jerobarraco/LifeDev/Docs/performance.md

 ## light culling
 * automatic : r.MinScreenRadiusForLights 0.03 (disables the LIGHT at that radius)
-* * maybe r.Shadow.RadiusThreshold should disable the shadow at that radius, but it's not working
+* * maybe r.Shadow.RadiusThreshold should disable the shadow at that radius, but it's not working (it's overriden by scalability)
 * maxDrawDistance MaxDistanceFadeRange
 * if not using static lights, go to preferences and disable "allow static lights". it avoids issues. r.AllowStaticLighting=False